 Call the hospital operator at 617-732-5656 and ask for the ethics consultant on call.

 Call the hospital operator at 617-355-6363 and ask for the ethics consultant on call.

 The Ethics Consultation Service is part of Dana-Farber's Ethics Advisory Committee.

 The committee has about 20 interdisciplinary members, including:

 All members of the Committee receive education and training about medical ethics.

-Jennifer Kesselheim serves as Co-chair of the Ethics Advisory Committee and is an Associate Ethicist at Dana-Farber.
-She is a pediatric hematologist-oncologist who cares for patients at both Dana-Farber and Children’s Hospital.
-She conducts research to explore how to teach ethics and medical professionalism to physicians.
+Jennifer Kesselheim serves as Co-chair of the Ethics Advisory Committee and is an associate ethicist at Dana-Farber.
+She is a pediatric hematologist-oncologist who cares for patients at both Dana-Farber and Boston Children’s Hospital.
+Kesselheim conducts research to explore how to teach ethics and medical professionalism to physicians.

 Call the Dana-Farber ethics hotline and 24-hour confidential voice mail at 617-632-5713.

 If you wish to speak to someone immediately, please call the page operator at 617-632-3352 and ask for the ethics consultant on call.